 2. For more privacy, Reily offers single-user "cabanas" that each include a toilet, shower, and changing area.
 To store your belongings while using the cabanas, lockers are available outside of them.

-Places Where Preferred First Name Is Used
+Places Where Chosen First Name Is Used

-You can update your preferred name or pronoun at any time during the semester.
+You can update your chosen name or pronoun at any time during the semester.
 Log into Gibson Online.
 Click on the "Student" tab at the top.
 Under Records, on the left side of the page, select the link "Update Preferred First Name and/or Preferred Pronoun."

 Students who would like to have a preferred first name on their Splash Card should first enter the information through Gibson Online and then visit the Splash Card Office in the LBC to receive a new card.
 You will receive one free Splash Card with an updated preferred first name if you turn in your old splash card during the same transaction.